MatteoOrganek/MatteoOrganek.github.io/content/week4.md

 ![Ssh copy id](../assets/week4/auth.png)
 ![Ssh copy id](../assets/week4/cat_auth.png)

 When connecting to the server, *SSH* will prompt for a passcode for the key.
-After a successful login, no more passwords will be prompted when attempting to connect.
+After a successful login, no more passwords will be prompted when attempting to connect in the current session (It will ask every time the OS wakes up).

 ![Passphrase request](../assets/week4/key_passphrase.png)